zactobias44/zactobias44.github.io/_posts/2024-06-18-Paxton-RNA-extractions.md

 * 2024_DJR_081
 * 2024_DJR_082

 Couldn't find 081 and 082 at first, not in box.
 Turns out 081-088 are in a random bag.
 Put the bag on top shelf of freezer door and labelled.

+Extractions went really well.
+Average 243 ng/ul.
+Min=65.4 Max=609.